nus-cs2113-AY2425S1/tp/docs/team/louisjoety.md

   * List Schools Section
   * Obtain Contacts Section

-## 6. Contributions to team-based tasks
+## 6. Contributions to team-based tasks:
 * Enabled assertions in `build.gradle` to allow team to do error handling
 * Established the starting project's file structure and renamed files to align with the project name.
 * Maintained the issue tracker